Sonoco Products (NYSE:SON) Releases Q4 2021 Earnings Guidance

-Sonoco Products (NYSE:SON) issued an update on its fourth quarter 2021 earnings guidance on Thursday morning.
+Sonoco Products (NYSE:SON) updated its fourth quarter 2021 earnings guidance on Thursday.
 The company provided earnings per share (EPS) guidance of $0.840-$0.900 for the period, compared to the Thomson Reuters consensus estimate of $0.910.
 The company issued revenue guidance of -.Sonoco Products also updated its FY 2021 guidance to $3.490-$3.550 EPS.

-Sonoco Products (NYSE:SON) last announced its quarterly earnings data on Thursday, July 22nd.
-The industrial products company reported $0.84 earnings per share (EPS) for the quarter, missing the consensus estimate of $0.86 by ($0.02).
-The firm had revenue of $1.38 billion during the quarter, compared to the consensus estimate of $1.30 billion.
-Sonoco Products had a positive return on equity of 18.41% and a negative net margin of 3.50%.
-The firm’s revenue for the quarter was up 11.0% compared to the same quarter last year.
-During the same period last year, the company earned $0.79 EPS.
-On average, sell-side analysts anticipate that Sonoco Products will post 3.56 EPS for the current fiscal year.
+Several research firms have issued reports on SON.
+TheStreet downgraded Sonoco Products from a b+ rating to a c rating in a research note on Thursday, July 22nd.
+Bank of America downgraded Sonoco Products from a neutral rating to an underperform rating and lowered their target price for the company from $64.00 to $63.00 in a research report on Thursday, October 14th.
+Finally, Wells Fargo & Company lowered their price target on Sonoco Products from $69.00 to $67.00 and set an equal weight rating on the stock in a research report on Friday, July 23rd.
+One investment analyst has rated the stock with a sell rating and four have given a hold rating to the company.
+Based on data from MarketBeat.com, Sonoco Products presently has an average rating of Hold and a consensus price target of $64.50.

-SON has been the subject of a number of recent research reports.
-Bank of America lowered Sonoco Products from a neutral rating to an underperform rating and reduced their price objective for the company from $64.00 to $63.00 in a research note on Thursday, October 14th.
-TheStreet cut Sonoco Products from a b+ rating to a c rating in a research report on Thursday, July 22nd.
-Finally, Wells Fargo & Company dropped their target price on Sonoco Products from $69.00 to $67.00 and set an equal weight rating on the stock in a research report on Friday, July 23rd.
-One investment analyst has rated the stock with a sell rating and four have assigned a hold rating to the stock.
-Based on data from MarketBeat, the stock has an average rating of Hold and an average price target of $64.50.
+The firm also recently announced a quarterly dividend, which will be paid on Friday, December 10th.
+Shareholders of record on Wednesday, November 10th will be paid a dividend of $0.45 per share.
+This represents a $1.80 annualized dividend and a yield of 3.10%.
+The ex-dividend date of this dividend is Tuesday, November 9th.
+Sonoco Products’s payout ratio is presently 52.79%.

-In related news, VP John M. Florence sold 493 shares of the business’s stock in a transaction on Friday, August 27th.
-The shares were sold at an average price of $65.32, for a total transaction of $32,202.76.
-Following the completion of the transaction, the vice president now owns 10,449 shares in the company, valued at $682,528.68.
-The sale was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
-Insiders own 0.56% of the company’s stock.
+In other news, VP John M. Florence sold 493 shares of Sonoco Products stock in a transaction dated Friday, August 27th.
+The stock was sold at an average price of $65.32, for a total transaction of $32,202.76.
+Following the sale, the vice president now directly owns 10,449 shares of the company’s stock, valued at $682,528.68.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+Company insiders own 0.56% of the company’s stock.

 Sonoco Products Company Profile